-Narrow your search by project type (on the right) or by subject below.
+Narrow your search by project type or outlet, on the right, or by subject, below.

 What?!
 Avocados aren’t just a summer fruit?
 That’s right!
 There is no bad time of year to eat a creamy avocado.
 The delicious green fruit from Mexico is always in season, even in the dead of winter.
 And not only is it delicious to your tastebuds; it’s great for the rest of your body, too!